African buffalo: Reproduction

 Females reach sexual maturity at around five years of age while males are sexually matured at four to six.
 African buffaloes mate and give birth only during the rainy seasons.
 Birth peak takes place early in the season, while mating peaks later.
 A bull closely guards a cow that comes into heat, while keeping other bulls at bay.
 This is difficult, as cows are quite evasive and attract many males to the scene.
 By the time a cow is in full estrus, only the most dominant bull in the herd/subherd is there.

 Cows first calve at five years of age, after a gestation period of 11.5 months.
 Newborn calves remain hidden in vegetation for the first few weeks while being nursed occasionally by the mother before joining the main herd.
 Older calves are held in the centre of the herd for safety.
 The maternal bond between mother and calf lasts longer than in most bovids.
 That bonding ends when a new calf is born, and the mother then keeps her previous offspring at bay with horn jabs.
 Nevertheless, the yearling follows its mother for another year or so.
 Males leave their mothers when they are two years old and join the bachelor groups.
 Young calves, unusually for bovids, suckle from behind their mothers, pushing their heads between the mothers' legs.

-In the wild African buffaloes have an average lifespan of 11 years but they've been recorded to reach 22 years of age.
+In the wild African buffaloes have an average lifespan of 11 years but they have been recorded to reach 22 years of age.
 In captivity they can live for a maximum of 29.5 years though they only live 16 years on average.